adimian/kova/kova-docs/docs/client.md

 ## Connection to NATS server

 The client is connected to the NATS server.
-Options such as the server adress or the user credentials can be provided.
+Options such as the server address or the user credentials can be provided.
 The connection is established through `nats.connect`.

 ````python